The Thousand Island House in Alexandria Bay

 Some idea may be formed of the size of this hotel by comparing it to the Woodruff House of your city, and taking into account that the length exceeds the same by about 80 feet, with a wing in the shape of a T 100 by 40 feet–all 4 stories high, with a part of the building five stories.
 The Thousand Island House is built in the most substantial manner supported all through with iron rods 1.5 inches in diameter and is pronounced by the best mechanics and architects to be the best built as well as the largest frame building in the state.

-Though it would be a few more weeks before it opened, the Watertown Daily Times would headline the Thousand Island House on its July 3 front page, with a detailed account–
+Though it would be a few more weeks before it opened, the Watertown Daily Times would headline the Thousand Island House on its July 3 front page with a detailed account–

 This “Thousand Island House” as it is called, which will hereafter give luxurious accommodations to those who got to the islands, commands the finest views of the river in both directions, and most of the favorite islands and island groups may be seen from its lofty tower.
 It was named by Gen. S. D. Hungerford, banker at Adams, who has also presented the proprietors with a beautiful set of colors for the building.

-What began with a lack of facilities available in Alexandria Bay just the summer before, resulted in a speedily constructed, luxurious hotel that could accommodate about 600 guests.
-The nearby Crossmon House was undergoing a major expansion at the same time and the two gave Alexandria Bay and the Thousand Islands region as a whole the world-class facilities that would help to put the area in the spotlight more than it had ever been.
+What began with a lack of facilities available in Alexandria Bay just the summer before resulted in a speedily constructed, luxurious hotel that could accommodate about 600 guests.
+The nearby Crossmon House was undergoing a major expansion at the same time, and the two gave Alexandria Bay and the Thousand Islands region as a whole the world-class facilities that would help to put the area in the spotlight more than it had ever been.

-After not opening the prior year, Abe Cooper of Syracuse, who also operated a business on Factory Street in Watertown, purchased the property with plans to tear it down, salvaging as much of it as possible and build a summer home on the property.
+After not opening the prior year, Abe Cooper of Syracuse, who owned numerous businesses in Watertown, including the Bagley & Sewall Co, purchased the property with plans to tear it down, salvage as much of it as possible, and build a summer home on it.
+The summer home was never built, as Cooper ended up purchasing the Abraham & Strauss cottages on Cherry Island in 1937, later razing the Strauss mansion.
 Today, the land is occupied by the River Hospital.

-A silent film from travelfilmarchive on YouTube posted below features the Thousand Island House prominently in a few spots.
+A silent film from “travelfilmarchive” on YouTube posted below features the Thousand Island House prominently in a few spots.
 The film is from around 1930.

 1 Review on “Thousand Island House – 1000 Islands”